tony-clarke-amdocs/netty-perf/README.md

 - Netty 4.1.49
 - Spring Cloud Gateway 2.2.3.

-### Results
+### Test Configuration
 The test calls a microservice via a gateway.

 __Summary__

-Upgrading from io.projectreactor.netty 0.9.7 to 0.9.10 results in timeouts during NFT tests.
-The details of the test are as follows:
+In order to trigger the failure scenario the test may need to be adjusted for the hardware it runs on.
+The out of box configuration can trigger the failure on MacBook Pro 2.8 GHz i7.
+The test configuration options are:

 - 20 minute duration
-- 100 users/clients
+- 140 users/clients
 - Ramp 5 users/sec
-- Pace is 300 ms
+- Pace is 100 ms
-- Request timeout is 2200 ms
+- Request timeout is 1500 ms

-Running the test with io.projectreactor.netty 0.9.1 results in timeouts in 8 out of 10 runs.
-Running the test with io.projectreactor.netty 0.9.7 results in no timeouts in 10 out of 10 runs.
+Out of box the test runs with reactor netty 0.9.7 and the test is expected to pass.

 ### How To Run
-To run with io.projectreactor.netty 0.9.10, from the root directory ./test.sh
+To run with io.projectreactor.netty 0.9.7, from the root directory ./test.sh

-To run with io.projectreactor.netty 0.9.7, edit gateway/pom.xml and change the version of io.projectreactor.netty to 0.9.7, then from the root directory ./test.sh.
+To run with io.projectreactor.netty 0.9.10, edit gateway/pom.xml and change the version of io.projectreactor.netty to 0.9.7, then from the root directory ./test.sh.

 The results can be found in gatling-test/target/gatling/